sarfraznawaz2005/indexer/README.md

 `check_ajax_requests` : Specify whether to check queries in ajax requests.

-`ignore_tables` : When you don't use "watched_tables" option, Indexer watches all tables.
+`ignore_tables` : When you don't use `watched_tables` option, Indexer watches all tables.
 Using this option, you can ignore specified tables to be watched.

 `ignore_paths` : These paths/patterns will NOT be handled by Indexer.